Frequently Asked Questions

 Why was Lemon Tree Trust set up?

 Lemon Tree Trust was set up by Stephanie Hunt in 2015.
 Stephanie served on the UNHCR Board of Trustees for several years and it was during a trip to refugee camps in Jordan – set up in response to the Syrian war – where she first noticed people were gardening, despite everything.
 Stephanie returned home to the USA determined to help resettled refugee communities in Dallas by establishing community garden sites in the city.
-The Lemon Tree Trust was established just a few years later to extend this work to the Kurdistan Region of Iraq.
+Lemon Tree Trust was established just a few years later to extend this work to the Kurdistan Region of Iraq.

 What does Lemon Tree Trust do?